 The power input rating shows how much power is required for air conditioning to start producing heating and cooling.
 This additional information will come in useful when the capacity output and energy star ratings turn out the same on some models.
 Therefore, you can use this power input rating to decide which is more efficient.
 The lower the power input rating, the least energy an appliance consumes, and hence more efficient.

 Air Conditioning Energy Star Rating – Variable Output Compressor

-Inverter technology is known to greatly enhance the efficiency of air conditioning systems.
-Generally, air conditioning systems with inverter technology are more efficient in the long run, than those without inverter.
+Inverter technology greatly enhances the efficiency of air conditioning systems.
+Generally, air conditioning systems with inverter technology are more efficient in the long run.

 Below is a label you may see on air conditioning display systems, indicating whether the system is an inverter system or not.
 If it is, there will be a tick on the “Yes” box.

 Air Conditioning Energy Star Rating – Demand Response Label

 The Demand Response (AS4755) section of the label refers to the appliances’ inbuilt capability of participating in a voluntary peak electricity demand management program.
 An example of such a voluntary scheme is Energex’s PeakSmart air conditioning program (link is external).
 This feature is only relevant to these types of voluntary programs and will not affect normal operation.